 (Affiliated with Able Art Company)

-About the Artist's Work :
+About the Artwork :

 For the purpose of providing oppotunities for various artists, we exhibited the artworks of artists with disabilities (1 for each, total 3 artworks) in a showcase at underground square in front of JP Tower(Marunouchi) from 8 November 2024 to 7 January 2025.